reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 ### Task 1: Define the message routing endpoint

+In this task, you will creating a routes using the message routing tab in the Azure IoT Hub.

 1. In the Azure portal window, ensure that your IoT hub blade is open.

 1. On the left-hand menu, under **Hub settings**, click **Message routing**.
 Ensure that the **Routes** tab is selected.